Written by 6:21 am Business Enablement

 Read on to discover more about grievances and how to address them adequately.

 An employee grievance is a concern or complaint that an employee has about their work, workplace, or someone they work with.
-The matter can be raised with management or HR.
+You can raise the matter with management or HR.
 Companies have grievance redressal policies to resolve the issue before seeking help from higher authorities.

 Types of Grievance